hanatos/vkdt/doc/howto/colour-input/readme.md

 # how to characterise the colour response of your camera

-vkdt mainly uses the D65 colour matrix for this. it is extracted from the metadata shipped with rawspeed or contained in the dng exif tags of the raw file.
+vkdt mainly uses the D65 colour matrix for this. it is extracted from the metadata shipped with the raw file.

+more colour accuracy can be gained by:
+* using a better input lut profile/clut
+* performing colour correction with a target such as a ColorChecker

+## using colour profiles/luts

-more accurate spectral input profiles can be created if you have spectral response curves of the colour filter array. if you don't, vkdt ships a tool to reconstruct plausible curves which will still behave better than the matrix: gamut boundaries will be handled gracefully without creating imaginary stimuli/negative energy, and interpolation of the input transform for white balancing can be performed more accurately.
+more accurate spectral input profiles can be created if you have spectral response functions of the colour filter array. if you don't, vkdt ships a tool to reconstruct plausible curves which will still behave better than the matrix: gamut boundaries will be handled gracefully without creating imaginary stimuli/negative energy, and interpolation of the input transform for white balancing can be performed more accurately. this interpolation will show as a temperature slider in the `colour` module. it is similar in spirit to the interpolation done in adobe DCP profiles.

-the processing of all of this is done in the [`colour` module](../../../src/pipe/modules/colour/readme.md) and the [documentation for the tool to create spectral lookup tables is found here](../../../src/tools/clut/readme.md). in short, it creates a spectral lut from a dcp profile or the same data embedded in a dng file.
+the processing of all of this is done in the [`colour` module](../../../src/pipe/modules/colour/readme.md) and the [documentation for the tool to create spectral lookup tables is found here](../../../src/tools/clut/readme.md). in short, it creates a spectral lut from a DCP profile or the same data embedded in a DNG file.

 tl;dr:
 ```
 vkdt-mkssf your.dcp
-vkdt-mkclut <camera model>.txt
+vkdt-mkclut <camera model>
 ```

 there are a few options for the optimisation process involved here and there is an instructive report printed as html.

-## contributing an input profile lut
+### contributing an input profile lut

 once you created a lut, are happy with the results and want to share with others, please submit a pull request to [the `camconst` data